polarlabsdev/rag-n-roll-ai-video/README.md

-# 🎓 Coach - Your Interactive Video Learning Assistant
+# 🎓 Professor Prompt - Your Interactive Video Learning Assistant

 ## Snowflake Rag 'n' Roll Hackathon Submission

-Turn any educational video into an interactive learning experience with Coach, your AI teaching assistant that recreates the classroom experience by allowing you to ask questions in real-time.
+Turn any educational video into an interactive learning experience with Professor Prompt, your AI teaching assistant that recreates the classroom experience by allowing you to ask questions in real-time.

 ### 🛠️ Technical Stack